Home Insurance

 Should you tell your home insurance company about your renovations?

-By: Renee Sylvestre-Williams on September 3, 2019
+By: Renee Sylvestre-Williams on May 1, 2024

 Article image

-I’m planning a major home renovation and I’ve got my list of what needs to get done: creating a reno plan, interviewing contractors and their references and having a payment schedule.
-Those are just the first three tasks on my list.
-One item that wasn’t on my list until recently was ‘tell my home insurance provider that I’m doing renovations’.
-But then my editor asked me to write this piece.
-To be honest, contacting my home insurance company never crossed my mind.
+I’m planning a major home renovation and I’ve got my list of what needs to get done: Creating a reno plan, interviewing contractors and their references and having a payment schedule.

 When you do renovations, you’re actively changing your home from how it used to look when you bought your policy.
 And that means its value might be changing as well.
-Let’s take a look at what exactly you have to tell your home insurer — if anything.
+Let’s look at what exactly you have to tell your home insurer — if anything.

 How renovations can affect your policy

-• Renovations, if done right, can increase the value of your home.
-You’ll want your insurance policy to reflect that change.
-That way should something happen, your nice new renos will be covered.
+• Coverage for new renovations: If something unexpected happens your nice new renos will be covered.
 This also includes any new square footage added due to extensions or additions.

-Speaking of liability, another reason why you might want to call your home insurance provider is to get extra insurance during the renovation period.
-That’s because while your contractor should have insurance, it may only cover their equipment and materials.
 Always check to see if your insurance policy covers your materials and equipment (appliances, etc.) from damage or theft and if it doesn’t, consider getting the extra insurance.
 Builder’s risk insurance is tailored for this purpose.
 It will cover your property during the renovation period and covers theft and damage.

 • Security.
 Insurance companies offer discounts when you add security features to your home to prevent theft.
 This includes a home alarm, video monitoring and often, a third-party security company.